-T Nagar Chennai is an original shopping area in downtown city and is one of the busiest at all times of the day.
+Planning to visit the city of Chennai?
+We strongly recommend that T Nagar shopping is added to your itinerary.
+T Nagar, shops in downtown, Chennai are very popular.
+T. Nagar, and is one of the busiest at all times of the day.
 The area is considered the biggest shopping district in India in terms of daily revenue.

 What with the flower sellers and other street vendors selling anything from hairpins to sweetmeats, the auto rickshaws, the taxis and the pedestrians, the area is chaotic at all times.
-Although initially conceived as a residential locality, T Nagar is now one of the principal districts for shopping in Chennai.
-Its bazaars are frequented by a number of shoppers.
-On a typical weekend, the number of people who visit Pondy Bazaar, the area’s principal commercial market, might exceed 500,000.
-During the festival season, because of the discounts and price reductions offered by the shops in T Nagar, this number could be higher.
+Although initially conceived as a residential locality, T. Nagar is now one of the principal districts for shopping in Chennai.
+For instance, the bazaars are frequented by a number of shoppers.
+Similarly, on a typical weekend, the number of people who visit Pondy Bazaar, the area’s principal commercial market, might exceed 500,000.
+However, during the festival season, because of the discounts and price reductions offered by the shops in T Nagar, this number could be higher.

-These are some do’s and don’ts’s when you are planning to shop in T Nagar Chennai.
+These are some do’s and don’ts when you are planning to shop in T Nagar Chennai…

-- Bargain!
-Bargain!
-Bargain!
-In the street shops.
-Yes, put your bargaining skills to use when you do street shopping.
-Bargain up to 50 % of the asking price.
+In the street shops- Yes, put your bargaining skills to use when you do street shopping.
+Bargain up to 50% of the asking price.

 6.Try the 1 hour stitching service (for salwar kameez and blouses)- The tailors do a pretty good job.

-They specialize in light weight silk sarees with contemporary deisgns
+Palam Silks: They specialize in light weight silk sarees with contemporary designs.

 RmKV: This is another well-known shop specializing in silk sarees and several other varieties of sarees and apparel for men, women and children.